abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 $ cd examples/empty
 ```

-The dir already contains minimal setup and empty `models.edn` file.
-All you need locally is Docker that you can install using [official guide](https://docs.docker.com/engine/install/).
+The directory already contains a minimal setup, including an empty `models.edn` file.
+To proceed, you'll need Docker installed on your local machine, which can be done by following the [official guide](https://docs.docker.com/engine/install/).

-*Note: at the time of writing the latest version of Automigrate is `0.3.2`.*
+*Note: as of the time this article was written the latest version of Automigrate is `0.3.2`.*

 #### Run database

-After initial setup let's check that we can perform Automigrate commands.
-First of all let's build docker image of the `demo` service with the Docker Compose and run database service:
+Following the initial setup, let's verify that we can execute Automigrate commands.
+First, we'll build the Docker image of the `demo` service using Docker Compose and then run the database service.:

 ```shell
 $ docker compose build demo
 $ docker compose up -d db
 ```

-Let's check that we can get an empty list of migrations:
+Next, let's confirm that we can get an empty list of migrations:

 ```shell
 $ docker compose run --rm demo clojure -X:migrations list Migrations not found.
 ```

-Now, we are good to reproduce all commands from this guide.
-For convenience let's get into shell inside the container with example project:
+Now that we're set up, we're ready to follow all the commands presented in this guide.
+For convenience, let's access a shell inside the container that contains the example project:

 ```shell
 $ docker compose run --rm demo /bin/bash
 ```

-*All following commands will be executed inside the container of `demo` service.*
+*All subsequent commands will be executed within the container of the `demo` service.*

 #### Database viewer (optional)

-Adminer is a handy database viewer that we can use to check actual database schema changes:
+Adminer is a convenient database management tool that we can use to inspect actual database schema changes:

 ```shell
 $ docker compose up -d adminer
 ```

-The port `8081` should be free to run web interface for database.
-Let's check that we can login into Adminer and see the empty database state.
+Ensure that port `8081` is available to run the web interface for the database.
+Next, verify that you can log into Adminer and view the empty state of the database.

-*The value for username, password and database name is `demo`.*
+*Use `demo` as the value for the username, password, and database name.*

 ![Login to Adminer](/assets/images/articles/7_adminer_login.png)
 ![Empty DB state](/assets/images/articles/7_diagram_empty_db.png)

-### First model
+### A first model

-Let's start with creating model for accounts.
-To make things simple in this table we can have just id, username, password and a couple of date fields to track time of changes.
-The model might look like:
+Let's begin by creating a model for accounts.
+To keep things straightforward, this table will only include an id, username, password, and a couple of date fields to track the time of changes.
+The model might look like this:

 ![DB diagram account](/assets/images/articles/7_diagram_db_account.png)

-#### Add model
+#### Add a model

 To add this model open file `models.edn` and add following: